evoqiherqc/ai-for-the-arts/README.md

 # ai-for-the-arts
-This *cool* repository is for practicing the GitHub Flow.
+This *cool* repository is for practicing GitHub.

 I'm using this repository to improve my GitHub sklls for my course!
 Woohoooooo!